 The three ideas that he focused on were preservation, change and ambitions.
 Though the start was slow, many ideas were eventually proposed, with almost all proposals receiving consensus from the faculty in attendance.

 By beginning with what everyone wanted to preserve about Baruch, many of the college’s good values were brought up.
 A wide majority that agreed Baruch needed to preserve the accessibility to higher education, social mobility and a return on investment it offered to lower income families and students.
 There was also talk regarding the high number of first generation and immigrant students at Baruch, and how to continue increasing the diverse community

 Someone pointed out that Baruch provides programs, such as SEEK and the honors programs, that meet each student’s individual skill level, allowing all students to grow and face challenges.
-Not only do these specialized skill programs need to be retained, but so does the well-rounded education Baruch students receive even with the college being known mostly as a
+Not only do these specialized skill programs need to be retained, but so does the well-rounded education Baruch students receive even with the college being known mostly as a business school.

 The discussion moved on to what everyone wanted to see Baruch do differently.
 More than once, the meeting’s attendees brought up that space was an issue and so was support.
 By support, they meant more staff was needed in some departments.
 Increased funding was mentioned, especially for the big population of students going through mental health issues.
 An expansion of services was asked for the graduate students at Baruch, who often come to night classes and are in school after most offices have closed for the day.